NancyZhang26/silly_blog/posts/spring2025finalweekpt1.md

 <h3>WTF Wednesday</h3>

 Did I say 2 finals?
 No I didn’t.
 Well after the first one my hand hurt from writing.
 When I submitted my exam paper, prof said “Thanks Nancy.”
 Awww!
 He remembers my name!
 Not surprised based on the ~500-word email I spammed him and the ~500-word reply he gave me.
 I love this blue-eyed dude.
 Please take Delfino’s class my homies.
 What a guy.
 Studied for more OS, skipped more classes.
 Did more studies and practiced more guitar and headed to Slosberg again for my guitar jury.
 Who’s there?
 Three white-hair professors, ***<u>and Pierce.***</u> Nervous?
 Hell yeah.
 Choked?
 Duh.
 Fingers were trembling.
 Voices were shaking.
 Tunes are deviating.
-Only hoping that nobody noticed I sang the same sentence twice because they are in Chinese.
+Only hoping that nobody could notice me singing the same sentences twice because they are in Chinese.
 Either way, done.
 One of the professors gave out a light laugh when I was playing “Don’t Get Around Much Anymore.”
 He has GOT to be impressed by my skills man.
 It’s gotta be because of that.

 ![Guitar Jury](/img/blog1.0/guitar-jury.jpeg)
 <small>Thanks Pierce!</small>